polarityio/crits/README.md

 ### Install from Zip/Tar File

-1. Click on the `Releases` link
+1. Click on the `Releases` link near the top of the polarityio/CRITs GitHub page.
-2. Download the `tar.gz` file for the version of the integration you want to install (we typically recommend installing the latest version of the integration)
+2. Download the `tar.gz` file for the version of the integration you want to install (we typically recommend installing the latest version of the integration).
-3. Upload the `tar.gz` file to your Polarity Server
+3. Upload the `tar.gz` file to your Polarity Server.
-4. Move the `tar.gz` file to the Polarity Server integrations directory
+4. Move the `tar.gz` file to the Polarity Server integrations directory.

  ```bash
  mv <filename> /app/polarity-server/integrations